the mechanical carvings of Paul Boyer

 Bartlesville - Frank Lloyd Wright's only skyscraper, The Price Tower, now open as a boutique hotel.
 Be hip, vacation in Bartlesville.

-near Foyil - Ed Galloway's Totem Pole (folk art environment)
+near Foyil - Ed Galloway's phenomenal art environment, Totem Pole Park.

 Guthrie - One of the largest Masonic buildings in the world, with fascinating interiors that reflect centuries of architectural history: The Scottish Rite Masonic Temple.

-Oklahoma City - The Oklahoma City National Memorial.
-(Site of the 1995 bombing of the Murrah Building.)
+Oklahoma City - Site of the 1995 bombing of the Murrah Building.
+The Oklahoma City National Memorial.
 Quite powerful.
 Very well done.

 Ponca City - An oil boom wonder, The Marland Mansion.